Diseases and Conditions

 A normal amount of albumin in your urine is less that 20 mg a day.
 A normal total protein amount in your urine is less that 150 mg a day.

 If your test shows high levels of urine albumin, or a rise in urine albumin, it could mean you have kidney damage or disease.

 If you have diabetes, one possible cause of an increased urine albumin is diabetic nephropathy, or kidney disease.

 How is this test done?

 This test requires a urine sample.
-Your doctor may want to use a 24-hour urine sample.
-For this type of sample, you must collect all the urine you produce for 24 hours.
+Your health care provider may want to use a 24-hour urine sample.
+For this type of sample, you must collect all the urine you make for 24 hours.
 Empty your bladder completely first thing in the morning without collecting it and note the time.
 Then collect your urine every time you go to the bathroom for the next 24 hours.

 Does this test pose any risks?

 Your test results might be affected if you:

 Have high blood sugar

 Have certain kidney diseases like glomerulonephritis or a disease that affects the kidney like lupus